GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 ```

-### Get User Info
+#### Get User Info

-Once the user has been authenticated by the OpenID Connect Provider, the `GetUserInfo` module returns Claims (Like First Name, Last Name, emailId, etc.) about the authenticated end user.
+Once the user has been authenticated by the OpenID Connect Provider (OP), the `GetUserInfo` module returns the claims (First Name, Last Name, E-Mail ID, etc.) about the authenticated end user.

 **Required parameters:**

-- oxd_id: oxd Id from client registration
+- oxd_id: oxd ID from client registration
-- accessToken: accessToken from GetTokenByCode
+- accessToken: accessToken from GetTokenByCode or GetAccessTokenbyRefreshToken
 - protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)

 **Request:**